MiSTer-devel/MkDocs_MiSTer/docs/basics/wifi.md

 * Edimax EW-7612UAn v2 or EW-7811UN or EW-7822ULC
 * Netgear A6100 or A6150

 Your results may vary as there may be new hardware revisions of these adapters which are not currently supported.
-There are ways to compile your own drivers for your device but that is for advanced users. **INSERT LINK TO NEW DOC FOR THIS**
+There are ways to compile your own drivers for your device but that is for advanced users.

 ## Setup wifi with a script